Sayanmaity2003/Vision-Mask-X/README.md

-# MaskAlert: Alarm-Based Face Mask Detection System
+# MaskAlert: Realtime Alarm-Based Face Mask Detection System

 ## 📋 Project Description
 MaskAlert is a real-time face mask detection system that uses computer vision and machine learning to identify if individuals are wearing masks.
 If a mask is not detected, the system triggers an alarm to enhance public safety in crowded areas.